-In June 2017 the AM-PM event "America for its music", organized for the third time by Fábrica de Arte Cubano, decided to bring together some of the most outstanding musical producers of the continent with the intention of sharing and debating with their peers.
-Cuba the main regularities, concerns and trends of the profession.
+In June 2017 AM-PM "America for its music" event, organized for the third time by Fábrica de Arte Cubano, decided to bring together some of the most outstanding musical producers of the continent with the intention of sharing and debating with their peers about the main regularities, concerns, and trends of the profession.

-As part of that meeting, AM-PM commissioned a group of interviews to several of the essential musical producers of Latin America, which were published as a dossier in the Spanish magazine Zona de Obras and which we are now starting to reproduce in our magazine, with the intention to continue spreading the musical thought of these "monsters".
+As part of that meeting, AM-PM commissioned a group of interviews to several of the essential musical producers of Latin America, which were published as a dossier in the Spanish magazine Zona de Obras and which we reproduce in our magazine, with the intention of continuing spreading the musical thought of these "monsters".

 Latin American music production can be drawn, reconstructed from those particularities proposed by its makers and artists.
 Eduardo Cabra, with a career already supported in the musical production, has a vision of his own to face each album he leads in the recording studio.